GTU1991/games/dev/source-sdk.md

 			* In the step where it tells to change GAMENAME macro, open the `game_shader_dx9_<your_modname>.vpc` and make GAMENAME equal `mod_<MOD_NAME>`
 			* Do not do the third step about valve project creator and just follow to the next section

+### Step by step guide
+* Create a step by step guide(1.
+2. ...) explained here and not just commentary on valve's docs

 ## Solving Errors
 * When installing VS2013, it gives "Unable to locate package source" error